FLEX Bridge Study – Task Descriptions

 to better understand the added value of combined PRI and fluorescence measurements.

-will be used to extract and test quantitative relationships between stress-induced changes in non-photochemical protection
+was used to extract and test quantitative relationships between stress-induced changes in non-photochemical protection

 more publications and datasets from recently published studies and also unpublished experiments investigating water,